All you need to know about the various printing methods that we use, plus our recommendations too.

 Digital printing is the method of printing directly onto the product using a machine similar to a laser or inkjet printer.
 The benefits are that you can print crisp full-colour images and large formats too.

-Ceramic printing is used to label mugs and glasses using special inks fired on at high temperature.
+Ceramic printing is used to label mugs and glasses using special inks fired on at high temperatures.
 The label is applied to the item similar to transfer printing and then fired in a furnace.

 This technology uses lasers to engrave an object.
 The surface of the product practically burns in the process to develop the logo.
 Even small logos can be printed very accurately.
 Has a high quality feel, especially on metal.

-Embossing uses a specially made die and pressed under high pressure to form a raised 3D impression that allows you to literally feel your logo.
+Embossing uses a specially made die and is pressed under high pressure to form a raised 3D impression that allows you to literally feel your logo.
 You can go a step further by adding hot foil stamping or metallic colour to the embossed logo.
 Embossing can be used with leather, paper and certain wood items.
 Again, creates a very high-quality feel.

 This procedure is used for branding textile products.
 Firstly, each logo must be programmed by the embroidery software for the machine.
 The logos are then embroidered by the machine.
 Exact Pantone matches are not available due to the limitation of thread colours.